 130E Minden Road, Singapore 248819; www.tinydipity.com

 Want more?
 Check out our review of the most eye catching and well-designed lunch box options on the market or take the environmentally-friendly route and pick up a reusable sandwich wrap for the kids instead.
-They’re less bulky, machine-washable and great for the Earth and the kids!
+They’re less bulky, machine-washable and great for the planet and the kids!

 Healthy lunchbox ideas